 One might notice Ford sees Raz as Sasha Nein, only younger.
 Keep in mind, Ford knows all about Clairvoyance, and it could be he's projecting that image to give Raz confidence - it doesn't make it any less heartwarming.

 While Raz is collecting all the brains of the campers he gives each one a kiss.
 Even Bobby Zilch.
 It's kinda cute.

 Raz has a funny remark to say about every brain he retrieves, but when he finds Dogen's?
 All he says is this:

 Raz: Dogen Boole.
 I told you I'd get your brain back.

-- When seeing some of the other campers making friendship bracelets, Lily calls the idea stupid.
+When seeing some of the other campers making friendship bracelets, Lili calls the idea stupid.
 Raz remarks to her that he wouldn't mind getting one, to which she responds by getting flustered and calling him stupid.
-Later in the game, we see that Lily has made him a friendship bracelet.
+Later in the game, we see that Liiy has made him a friendship bracelet.
 Aww...

-- Sasha Nein seeing the loving memories his distant father still holds for his mother who died years before, even if he was also unfortunate enough to cacth the tail end of a sexual memory as well.
+Sasha Nein seeing the loving memories his distant father still holds for his mother who died years before, even if he was also unfortunate enough to catch the tail end of a sexual memory as well.

 Milla's Ship Tease moment with Sasha.
 The biggest smile Milla gives in the game is when Sasha's smiling back at her.